Prashant-17-11/CopyCat/README.md

 Inside of the containers folder, there is a file named <b>CopyCatContainer.js</b>.
 Copy all of the contents from <b>components/CopyCat.js</b> into <b>containers/CopyCatContainer.js</b>.

+## Task 2

+Select <b>components/CopyCat.js</b>.
+This is going to be our presentational component class.

+On line 2, delete the line import ReactDOM from 'react-dom'; At the bottom of the file, delete the ReactDOM.render() call.

+Inside of CopyCat's class definition, delete everything except for the render function.
+Finally, export CopyCat.

 ###

 # Getting Started with Create React App